-When it comes to the world of social media, things can get confusing for businesses looking to grow their following and promote their brand.
-Knowing which social platforms to use is the key to a pharmacy’s social media success.
+When it comes to your pharmacy social media efforts, things can get overwhelming for businesses looking to grow their following and promote their brand.
+Knowing which social platforms to use is the key to your pharmacy’s social media success.

 Below is a breakdown of the most popular platforms and a look at whether you should consider including them in your social media strategy.

 With more than 2 billion monthly active users, Facebook has become more powerful than any other social media platform.
 And good news for you – the majority of your patients are actively using Facebook.

 People use Facebook as a web browser to search for companies and services.
 Facebook is also useful for promoting your business, events and promotions, as well as providing health information.

 For these reasons, Facebook is considered ideal for the health care industry.
 If you don’t have a company Facebook page, you’re giving up business to a competitor who does.